JLBLine/srclists/README.md

    given number of sources in a megapatch srclist.
 These will be brightest sources once convolved with the beam, as defined by the pointing given by a designated metafits file.
-The sources are also confined to within 20 deg of the given pointing centre.
+The sources are also confined to a user specified distance of the pointing centre.
 To use the plotting option (-p), wscaxes module is needed.